AppFlowy-IO/AppFlowy-Cloud/doc/deployment.md

 ### 3. Running the services

 ### Start and run AppFlowy-Cloud
-- The following command will build and start the AppFlowy-Cloud
+- The following command will build and start the AppFlowy-Cloud.

 ```bash
 docker compose up -d
 ```